MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 ## Prerequisites

-The Cluster Security Dashboard only shows security vulnerabilities and misconfigurations for a cluster if at least one of the following plans is enabled:
+The AKS Security Dashboard only shows security vulnerabilities and misconfigurations for a cluster if at least one of the following plans is enabled:
 - [Defender for Containers on the subscription](tutorial-enable-containers-azure.md) or [the individual cluster](#setting-the-defender-for-containers-plan)
 - [Defender Cloud Security Posture Management (DCSPM)](tutorial-enable-cspm-plan.md) on the subscription